 So with vendors all looking the same and the logical decision-making happening without you, the only way you can win as a marketer these days is to figure out how to stimulate the primal cortex function, the emotional response, throughout your buyer’s customer journey to motivate them to partner with you.

 You Get Personal.

 Personal vs Personalization

 The emotional connection to decision-making lies in the bond brands create with their audiences.
-The brands winning hearts, minds, and wallets these days recognize that a one-to-many Customer Experience doesn’t work.
+Successful B2B brands winning hearts, minds, and wallets these days recognize that a one-to-many Customer Experience doesn’t work.
 The “one-size-fits-all” messaging meant for mass appeal simply doesn’t evoke the primal cortex.